Best Trance Tracks of February 2026 — ASOT 25 Anthem & Top Picks

 The Headliner: "Always You" — ASOT 2026 ELEVATION Anthem

-Armin van Buuren's "Always You" with Richard Durand and Dicosis (Armada / A State of Trance, February 26, 138 BPM, vocal trance) was the official ASOT 2026 ELEVATION Anthem and timed for the festival weekend.
-The collaboration is unusually meaningful: van Buuren and Durand have been parallel ASOT figures for over a decade without recording together at this scale, and Dicosis' vocal performance is among the year's most distinctive — direct, harmonically open, and built around the kind of long-form breakdown that the festival's 25-year arc demanded.
-The track will continue to play across Armin's 2026 sets and most likely close many of them.
+Armin van Buuren's "Always You" with Richard Durand and Dicosis (Armada / A State of Trance, vocal trance) was the official ASOT 2026 ELEVATION Anthem and timed for the festival weekend.
+The collaboration is unusually meaningful: van Buuren and Durand have been parallel ASOT figures for over a decade, and "Always You" is their first headline collaboration at this scale, joined by Danish duo Dicosis.
+The track is built around a piano-led breakdown and an uplifting vocal — direct, harmonically open, and built around the kind of long-form structure that the festival's 25-year arc demanded.
+The anthem premiered during van Buuren's ASOT-stage set at Ultra Music Festival Miami and has continued to play across his 2026 sets.

 "We Control The Sunlight" (Aly & Fila feat.
-Jwaydan, FSOE, February 2026) reactivated one of the genre's most loved early-2010s vocal collaborations.
-The original release was accompanied by Darren Porter and Fuenka remixes that pushed the track in different directions: Porter into the harder Pure Trance / 138 register, Fuenka into the slower melodic-progressive crossover space.
-Together the three versions allowed FSOE to deploy the track across multiple set contexts, and it spent the back half of February in rotation across ASOT, Group Therapy, and FSOE radio.
+Jwaydan) is one of the genre's most loved early-2010s vocal collaborations — the 2011 ASOT Tune of the Year.
+FSOE's remix package, Part 1, released on Jan 30 with Darren Porter and Fuenka remixes, pushed the track in different directions across February rotation: Porter into the harder Pure Trance / 138 register, Fuenka into the slower melodic-progressive crossover space.
+Together the two versions allowed FSOE to deploy the track across multiple set contexts, and it spent February in rotation across ASOT, Group Therapy, and FSOE radio.

 The 25-Year Echo